KurtRusselApostol/LetnGO/README.md

   * nav.notifications

 ### For Code Commeting and Documentarians
 It is a good practice to comment your code in order for the future programmers who will be working in this project to understand the flow and functionality of the codebases.
-Refer to the *Java documentation* for code commenting. <br />
+Refer to the *Java documentation* for code commenting. <br /> <br />
-As per instruction of the Officer-In-Charge (OIC), for progress reports, front-end and back-end leaders, post those in MCC Discord Thread 'Updates' in 'rental-listing-website' channel and in Trello LetnGo Main Board. <br />
+As per instruction of the Officer-In-Charge (OIC), for progress reports, front-end and back-end leaders, post those in MCC Discord Thread 'Updates' in 'rental-listing-website' channel and in Trello LetnGo Main Board. <br /> <br />
 It is recommended to assign a documentarian to manage and track the project progress, document changes and additions and modify this README file.
 If you want to add something in this README file, you are free to do so as long as:
 * It would help future programmers to get the gist about this project.
 * Informs future project leaders about the project.